siddharth-maharana/siddharth-maharana.github.io/_pages/research.md

 My research philosophy is broadly captured below:

-> **Develop new techniques and instruments &harr; validate them on the sky → use them to answer exciting scientific questions.**
+> **Develop new techniques and instruments &harr; validate them on the sky &harr; use them to answer exciting scientific questions.**

 ---